sanskrit/raw_etexts_english/blogs/manasataramgini/2014-01-29_idiosyncratic-synesthetic-experiences-in-some-trivial-trigonometric-identities.md

 +++
-title = "Idiosyncratic synesthetic experiences in some trivial trigonometricxa0identities"
+title = "Idiosyncratic synesthetic experiences in some trivial trigonometric identities"

 +++
 Mathematical objects, despite existing in a purely abstract “Platonic”